PgBiel/elembic/src/element.typ

 #let prepared-rule-key = "__prepared-rule"

 #let element-key = "__custom_element"
+#let element-data-key = "__custom_element_data"

 #let sequence = [].func()

+// Default per-element data.
+#let default-data = (
+  (element-data-key): true,

+  version: element-version,

+  // How many 'where rules' have been applied so far to this
+  // element.
+This is needed as, for each 'where rule', we have
+  // to apply a unique label to matching elements, so we increase
+  // this 'counter' by one each time.
+  where-rule-count: 0,

+  // The current accumulated styles (overridden values for arguments) for the element.
+  chain: (),

+  // Maps each style in the chain to some data.
+  // This is used to assign names to styles, so they can be revoked later.
+  data-chain: (),

+  // All known names, so we can be aware of invalid revoke rules.
+  names: (:),

+  // Revoked rules by name.
+  revokes: (:),
+)

 // Convert a custom element into a dictionary with (body, fields, func),
 // allowing you to access its fields and information when given content.